Taste Korean Food

 Tuna mayonnaise filling represents one of the most popular jumeokbap variations in Korea.
 Similar to preparations used in tuna kimbap recipes, the combination of canned tuna, Japanese mayonnaise, and seasonings creates a creamy, savory center that complements the rice and seaweed beautifully.

-Japanese Kewpie mayonnaise being squeezed into a bowl for tuna rice ball filling.
+Japanese mayonnaise being squeezed into a bowl for mixing with tuna filling for gamtae rice balls.

 For best results, thoroughly drain the canned tuna before mixing with mayonnaise.
 Japanese mayonnaise (Kewpie brand is most common) contains egg yolks and rice vinegar, producing a richer, slightly sweeter flavor than Western mayonnaise.
 A touch of salt and pepper rounds out the filling.